Cheapest Full Coverage Car Insurance

 • 2012 Toyota Camry LE

-To collect data on rates for specific driver characteristics, the average driver profile was modified by geographic location, age, credit score and driving history — such as adding a ticket, a DUI or an accident — to the standard driver profile.
+To collect data on rates for specific driver characteristics, we modified the average driver profile by geographic location, age, credit score and driving history to the standard driver profile.

 Defining Full Coverage

-Unless specifically indicated, when MoneyGeek makes a recommendation about the cheapest full coverage company and respective premium on this page, we are referencing a 100/300/100 policy.
+Unless specifically indicated, when MoneyGeek recommends the cheapest full coverage company and respective premium on this page, we're referencing a 100/300/100 policy.
 This is shorthand for:

 • $100,000 in bodily injury liability coverage per person